kubernetes-sigs/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 // +protobuf=true
 type WeightList []WeightInfo

-// CostList contains an array of TopologyInfo objects.
+// TopologyList contains an array of OriginInfo objects.
 // +protobuf=true
-type CostList []TopologyInfo
+type TopologyList []TopologyInfo

 // WeightInfo contains information about all network costs for a given algorithm.
 // +protobuf=true